Research

 1. Liquidity and Investment in General Equilibrium

-with Nicolas Caramp and Keisuke Teeple Working paper
+with Nicolas Caramp and Keisuke Teeple, Revise and Resubmit, Review of Economic Studies Working paper

 This paper studies the implications of trading frictions in financial markets for firms’ investment and dividend choices and their aggregate consequences.